 - Administers California statewide assessments to its students at the required grade levels;

 - Has an administrator, usually a principal, with access to and responsibility for maintaining official student records for all enrolled students;

 - Except for charters, implements a curriculum that fully meets state requirements as specified in the California Education Code relating to required courses of study;

 - Is non-sectarian;

-- Except for charters, the entity’s budget structure is consistent with the budget structure of schools operated by the authorizing agency; and
+- Except for charter schools, the entity’s budget structure is consistent with the budget structure of schools operated by the authorizing agency; and

-- Based in one or more buildings that are "Field Act"
+- Is based in one or more buildings that are "Field Act"

 compliant, unless exempt.